 Everyone is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.

-Whether you want to be paid for your passion or are open to it being an unpaid calling, working your strengths is a great way to hone your talent or find them.
+Whether you want to be paid for your passion or you’re open to it being an unpaid calling, working your strengths is a great way to hone your talents or figure out what they are.
+Work your strengths by spending most of your time on what you’re good at.
+Work on what you’re good at every chance you get.
+You know that you’re passionate about something if you’re willing to put in the time (and money) on it.

 1b.
 Lean into your interests